Lupasic/MaM_Inno_2024/README.md

 This repository contains regularly updated course materials.
 You can use lecture, lab slides for self study.
 They are created in such manner, that almost 90% of material can be understood  without teacher.

+All class related material can be found in corresponding folder/task_data

 # Project related material
 * [Project Guideline](https://github.com/Lupasic/MaM_Inno_2023/blob/main/lectures/1/MaM_Project.pdf)
 * [Projects from previous years](https://github.com/Lupasic/MaM_Inno_2023/blob/main/lectures/1/MaM_possible_projects.pdf)